Mohi1117/android_device_samsung_j7y17lte/README.md

 * Description

-  This repository is for LineageOS on Samsung Galaxy Tab A (gtaxllte)
+  This repository is for LineageOS on Samsung Galaxy J7-Pro 2017 (j7y17lte)

-* How To Build LineageOS for Samsung Galaxy Tab A
+* How To Build LineageOS for Samsung Galaxy J7-Pro 2017

   - Make a workspace